mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 - the **AI RAG Template** service, which leverages the APIs provided by [OpenAI](https://openai.com/) to receive answers to questions in natural language, and to create _embeddings_, encoded definitions coming from pieces of text extracted from a website.
 - the **AI RAG Template Chat** service, a small frontend application written in React that provides a simple chat interface to communicate with the chatbot.
+- the **API Gateway** service, that will be used to expose the endpoints to reach the frontend application and communicate with the service.

 Furthermore, we will install the **API Documentation Aggregator** application and the **API Portal** from the templates.
 These will enable us to easily send HTTP requests to the AI RAG Template service to store additional documents in a database in a way that can be used by the service to answer questions.